jjlee/git-meld-index/README.md

 1. This is new, beta quality code and will have bugs.

-	For example, the following have not received any attention whatsoever:
+	For example, Git submodules have not received any attention whatsoever (I expect but haven't tested that submodules are ignored).

-	* In-progress rebases
-	* Git submodules

 There are probably other cases which haven't received proper testing also.

 	Code loss is conceivable but unlikely since it only changes the index, not the working tree, and changes in the index are normally present also in the working tree.
 You should be a bit more cautious if you have changes in your index that you've removed from your working tree (this is not a common thing to do).

-	I expect but haven't tested that submodules are ignored, and file moves, and in-progress merges and rebases are not treated specially, which is probably at least somewhat reasonable.

 2. If this functionality gets implemented in git itself I'll likely stop maintaining this.
 I have no involvement with development of git,